jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 To register your application with Azure using the Azure CLI, open up Terminal, Bash, Command Prompt, ITerm, or whatever your preferred command prompt is.

-First, you need to login with the command line.
+First, you need to log in with the command line.

 ```powershell
 az login
 ```

 After you are logged in, the next step would be to create the Azure Active Directory service principal.
 This *registers* the application.
 You can use the [ad sp](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest){:target="_blank"} command, which stands for 'Active Directory' 'Service Principal'.
-We are going to use the `create-for-rbac` sub-command.
-The full documentation for it can be found [here](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac){:target="_blank"}
+We are going to use `create-for-rbac` sub-command [Documentation](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac){:target="_blank"}.

 The command looks similar to this.